Collaboration with the Islamic State: United States

+Rand Paul, a junior U.S. Senator from Kentucky, has accused the U.S. government of indirectly supporting IS in the Syrian Civil War, by arming their allies and fighting their enemies in that country.
+After the September 2016 Deir ez-Zor air raid in which U.S led coalition air strikes reportedly killed at least 62 Syrian Arab army soldiers fighting against IS, Russia and Syria accused the U.S government of intentionally providing IS with air support.
+The U.S government denied the accusations and called the air strikes an accident caused by misidentification of SAA ground forces as IS fighters.
+Donald Trump has claimed that Barack Obama and Hillary Clinton "[were] the founder[s] of ISIS".
+The White House did not comment on Trump's accusation.
+Former president of Afghanistan Hamid Karzai also claimed IS is a tool of the United States.
+He also asserted he can't differentiate the US and IS.
+On June 13, 2024, Robert F. Kennedy Jr., the 2024 independent presidential candidate of the US presidential election, said during his foreign policy program speech: "We created ISIS".

 Saudi Arabia

 In June 2014, former Iraqi Prime Minister Nouri al-Maliki accused the government of Saudi Arabia of funding ISIL.
 The Saudi Arabian government rejected the claims.

 Some media outlets, such as NBC, the BBC, The New York Times, and the US-based think tank Washington Institute for Near East Policy have written about individual Saudi donations to the group and the Saudi state's decade-long sponsorship of Salafism and Wahhabism around the world, but concluded in 2014 that there was no evidence of direct Saudi state support for ISIL.

-In an August 2014 email leaked by WikiLeaks, apparently from former US Secretary of State Hillary Clinton to then counselor John Podesta, a memo states that the governments of both Saudi Arabia and Qatar "are providing clandestine financial and logistic support to ISIL and other radical Sunni groups in the region."
+In an August 2014 email leaked in the Podesta emails, apparently from former US Secretary of the United States Hillary Clinton to then counselor John Podesta, a memo states that the governments of both Saudi Arabia and Qatar "are providing clandestine financial and logistic support to ISIL and other radical Sunni groups in the region."

 Lebanese former minister Charbel Wehbe also accused Saudi Arabia of supporting ISIL.

 Qatar

 Qatar has long been accused of acting as a conduit for the flow of funds to ISIL.
 While there is no proof that the Qatari government is involved in this movement of funds, it has been criticised for not doing enough to stem money sent by private donors in the country.
-According to some reports, US officials believe that the largest portion of private donations supporting ISIS and al Qaeda-linked groups now comes from Qatar rather than Saudi Arabia.
+According to some reports, US officials believe that the largest portion of private donations supporting ISIL and al Qaeda-linked groups now comes from Qatar rather than Saudi Arabia.

-In August 2014, German minister Gerd Müller accused Qatar of having links to ISIL, stating: "You have to ask who is arming, who is financing ISIS troops.
+In August 2014, German minister Gerd Müller accused Qatar of having links to IS, stating: "You have to ask who is arming, who is financing ISIS troops.
 The keyword there is Qatar."
-Qatari Foreign Minister Khalid bin Mohammad Al Attiyah rejected this statement, saying: "Qatar does not support extremist groups, including [ISIL], in any way.
+Qatari Foreign Minister Khalid bin Mohammad Al Attiyah rejected this statement, saying: "Qatar does not support extremist groups, including [IS], in any way.
 We are repelled by their views, their violent methods and their ambitions."